srizzling/TheRippleEffect/README.md

 As of the writing of this Django is not installed however LAMP is.

-If you are lazy like me, Webmin is available too using: https://vm3.quinlivan.co.nz:10000 with root and engr302 as passwords again
+If you are lazy like me, Webmin and phpMyAdmin are available too using: https://vm3.quinlivan.co.nz:10000 (Webmin) and http://vm3.quinlivan.co.nz/phpmyadmin with root and engr302 as passwords again

 Any problems with the test server please feel free to contact me: